followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/seriesSelectionMode.md

 To learn how to select a point, refer to the [Selection Handling](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_End-User_Interaction/Selection_Handling) topic.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartElementSelectionMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartElementSelectionMode` enum.
 This enum accepts the following values: `Single` and `Multiple`.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/chartschartsadvancedfeaturesmultipleseriesselection/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->